y-scope/yscope-log-viewer/README.md

 # Features in Development

-* Pretty print to enhance readability of structured data in the logs
+* Pretty print to enhance readability of structured data in the logs.
-* Dashboard to visualize distribution of log types and log levels
+* Dashboard to visualize distribution of log types and log levels.
-* Opening log files which are larger than 2 GB when uncompressed
+* Opening log files which are larger than 2 GB when uncompressed.
-* Support for plain text, archived log files, and other requested formats
+* Support for plain text, archived log files, and other requested formats.
-* Search across file, multiple files or within provided time ranges
+* Search across file, multiple files or within provided time ranges.
-* Infinite scrolling instead of using pagination
+* Infinite scrolling instead of using pagination.
-* Log correlation with sync by timestamp across multiple editors
+* Log correlation with sync by timestamp across multiple editors.
-* Automatic conversion of text log files to IR stream format in the browser
+* Automatic conversion of text log files to IR stream format in the browser.
-* Deployment of components via NPM
+* Deployment of components via NPM.

 [bugs-shield]: https://img.shields.io/github/issues/y-scope/yscope-log-viewer/bug?label=bugs
 [clp-ffi-js]: https://github.com/y-scope/clp-ffi-js